tanghui315/speakr-app/DEPLOYMENT_GUIDE.md

 5. Double-click to change from `false` to `true`
 6. Restart Firefox

+**Note on Firefox System Audio:** While the above setting enables microphone recording on HTTP, Firefox's security model is very strict regarding system audio.
+As of recent tests, capturing system audio (and therefore "Both" mode) does not work reliably in Firefox even with SSL. **For system audio recording, Chrome is the recommended browser.**

-> **⚠️ Security Warning:** These settings reduce browser security.
-Only use for development/testing.
-For production deployments, always use HTTPS with valid SSL certificates.
+> **⚠️ Security Warning:** Modifying browser flags reduces security.
+Only use these settings for local development and testing.
+For production deployments, **always use HTTPS with a valid SSL certificate.**

 ### Production Deployment with SSL

-For production use, deploy behind a reverse proxy with SSL:
+For production use, it is essential to deploy Speakr behind a reverse proxy that handles SSL/TLS termination.
+This ensures the application is served over HTTPS, enabling all recording features securely.

 **Example with Nginx:**
 ```nginx